 Project Seven: Blinky Sketches

-A design to address a small high-quality blinky light that can attach via different methods.
+A design to address a small high-quality blinky light that can attach via different methods to an Ottolock.

 4 quick concepts with different attachments silicone bands, magnets, clasps etc. Different aesthetic options